 NOTE: All electrical work MUST conform with the requirements of local codes and ordinances and the National Electrical Code ANSI/NFPA-No. 70-1990 or current edition.
 Provide line voltage power supply from a separate fused circuit with a disconnect switch located within sight of the unit.

-For access, remove the burner access panel.
+For access, remove the heater access panel and the control box cover.
 See FIGURE 1 for access panel location.
 Wiring MUST be protected from possible mechanical damage.

 Line Voltage Wiring